-Internet Crimes Attorney, orange county
+Internet Crimes Attorney

-Karren Kenney is an Orange County Internet crime attorney who represents clients charged with a wide variety of offenses, including fraud and other white-collar crimes.
+Karren Kenney is an Internet crime defense attorney who represents clients charged with a wide variety of offenses, including fraud and other white-collar crimes.
 A former Senior Deputy Public Defender, Ms. Kenney has dedicated her career to defending the accused.
 She is an experienced criminal defense lawyer who is well known for fighting aggressively on behalf of those she represents, and she has been recognized by the legal community for her personal commitment to clients and ability in the courtroom.
 Criminal Lawyer Karren Kenney works tirelessly to build the strongest possible defense and keeps her clients informed of the process, as well as their rights and options, every step of the way.

 What is internet crime?